liamadoyle/PhD_Study_1/Supplements/README.md

 Within this folder, you can find the supplements for each of the major chapters in my dissertation (i.e., Chapters 2-4).

-Please navigate to the chapter that you are interested in.
-Inside, you will find the relevant '.docx' file available for download.
+Please select the chapter that you are interested in.
+By left-clicking this file, you can open it within Github and download a local copy for your perusal.